buddhika-jay/TubeSite/README.md

 2. Now start the the server
     run : php app/console server:run
 3. Before anythin you have to setup categories. !
 Be careful...Choose the 'Code' of the category in a way that it is a unique for each category.
 4. Then create countires.
+Remember to add a uniqe code for each country(Follow international conventions).
 Add one or more categories to country from the 'Categories Menu' by selecting multiple categories using 'CTRL' key.
 5. Now you can setup sub categories for countries.
-Create a sub category named 'general' and add it to all countries.
+There must be at least one sub category for each country to start to upload photos/videos.
+Therefor create a sub category named 'general' for each country.
+You should use HTML to add the description field.
+6. For each sub category you can add a further details section.
+7. Now users can upload photos and videos to available countries, categories and sub categories.

 References
 ==========